MaThEw-ViNcEnT/DockShot/README.md

 # CVE Dorker

-This script searches for any text files and takes screenshots of the search results on Google.
+This script searches for any words in the text file and takes screenshots of the search results on Google.

 ##My Purpose